samerelhousseini/DRLPolicyGradient/README.md

 # Deep Reinforcement Learning: Policy Gradient with Monte Carlo and Baseline for Cartpole

 The objective of this Python program is to teach the cart to balance the pole upgright, through deep reinforcement learning.
-The unlearned behavior is shown below (~10 episodes):
+The unlearned behavior is shown below (~10 episodes) where the cart fails, and the episode is restarted because it does not reach the max number of steps (200 steps):

 ![png](Cartpole-Unlearned.gif)